AdobeDocs/experience-manager-65.en/help/assets/dm-publish-settings.md

 >[!NOTE]
 >
 >In general, it is best to use the default rendering intent for the selected color setting, which has been tested by Adobe to meet industry standards.
-For example, if you choose a color setting for North America or Europe, the default color conversion rendering intent is **[!UICONTROL Relative Colormetric]**.
+For example, if you choose a color setting for North America or Europe, the default color conversion rendering intent is **[!UICONTROL Relative Colorimetric]**.
 If you choose a color setting for Japan, the default color conversion rendering intent is **[!UICONTROL Perceptual]**.

 | Setting | Characteristics |
 | --- | --- |